 Depending on the value returned from raise():

-no return The handler performed a long jump or restart and rt_raise() does not regain control nonzero The default library implementation calls sys_exit(rc) if raise() returns a nonzero return code rc.
+- no return The handler performed a long jump or restart and rt_raise() does not regain control. - The signal was handled and rt_raise() exits. - nonzero The default library implementation calls sys_exit(rc) if raise() returns a nonzero return code rc.